DataONEorg/d1_python/d1_mn_generic/doc/source/setup-authn-client.rst

   Edit ``/etc/apache2/sites-available/default-ssl``.

-  In the ``VirtualHost`` section, add “wsgi” in the FilesMatch expression.
+  In the ``VirtualHost`` section, add “wsgi” in the FilesMatch expression, and replace +StdEnvVars with +ExportCertData.

   Change::